 Eligible applicants include:

-- Nonprofit organization with 501(c)(3) status, other than institutions of higher education
+• Nonprofit organization with or without 501(c)(3) status, other than institutions of higher education

-Nonprofit organizations and other non-correctional applicants must include a memorandum of agreement or understanding (MOA or MOU) with their application that clearly demonstrates an established, collaborative relationship with a correctional agency that oversees a correctional facility or a community corrections program.
+Nonprofit organizations must include a signed memorandum of agreement or understanding (MOA or MOU) with their application that clearly demonstrates an established, collaborative relationship between the applicant and the correctional agencies that oversee the specific facility or facilities from which the applicant proposes to recruit the target reentering population and oversee community corrections, probation and/or parole, for the target population.

 Geographic Coverage